SunilGundapu/Assignment_1_Clean_Code/README.md

 2. **m** argument takes memory in float point numbers (eg., 3.01f)
 3. **f** argument takes image file name with all extensions (jpg,png,bpm..etc)

 TimeArgumentMashler will takes 24hrs format time string and checks whether the given input string satisfying the time format or not.
-If the string doesn't tally with time regex then it will throw **INVALID_TIME_FORMAT** exception.
+If the string doesn't tally with time regex then it will throws **INVALID_TIME_FORMAT** exception.

+FloatArgumentMarshaler will takes large arrays of floating point numbers.
+The float data type should never be used for precise values and it's default value is 0.0F.

+FilenameArgumentMarshaler will takes image file names with all extensions like (.jpg|.png|.gif).
+If the given input string doesn't match with image file name regex then it will throws **INVALID_IMAGE_FILENAME** exception.